megiddon/ECM1400-battleships/README.md

 **python -m pip install pytest-depends**

+## Logging

+The program keeps a devlog.
+This can be found at **/src/gamelog.log** and is openable in a text editor.
 ## Documentation
 Documentation of each module can be found in the **/docs** folder of the root directory.
 These are automatically generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
 To open the documentation, navigate to **/docs/build/html/** and open **index.html** in a browser.
 In the future the documentation will be pushed to ReadTheDocs and this section will be updated accordingly.